Colby Cohen

 Colby Shane Cohen (born April 25, 1989) is an American former professional ice hockey defenseman.
-He played in the National Hockey League with the Colorado Avalanche and in the AHL with the Providence Bruins, the minor league affiliate of the Boston Bruins.
-Currently, Colby serves as an NCAA College Ice Hockey and NHL color analyst for Westwood One (current) and ESPN, as well as a game and studio analyst for Chicago Blackhawks games on NBC Sports Chicago.
+He played 3 games in the National Hockey League with the Colorado Avalanche and in the AHL with the Providence Bruins, the minor league affiliate of the Boston Bruins.
+Currently, Colby serves as an NCAA college ice hockey and NHL color analyst for Westwood One and ESPN.